For Beginners – All You Want to Know about RAW Format in Photography

-When you look at some beautiful scenery or take in the party with your friends, you may want to take some photos to record the moments and save it forever.
+WWhen you look at some beautiful scenery or join a party with your friends, you may want to take some photos to record the moments and save them forever.
 Digital cameras are increasingly popular and affordable to customers.
-The photos taken by digital cameras are RAW images.
-Most digital cameras have the ability to compress the photos into JPEG files automatically after shooting.
-However, you should know that JPEG is a compressed image format, so sometimes you may want to keep the camera RAW files and their quality.
+The images taken by digital cameras are RAW images.
+Most digital cameras can compress the photos into JPEG files automatically after shooting.
+However, you should know that JPEG is a compressed image format, so you may want to keep the camera RAW files and their quality.

-You may have heard about RAW in all kinds of photography blogs and sites for many times.
-It seems that the RAW format is the best format in photography.
+You may have heard about RAW in all kinds of photography blogs and sites many times.
+It seems that the RAW format is the best in photography.
 Is it true?
-Why so many people prefer to shoot in RAW file format?
-Where is RAW format used?
-If you are new to RAW, you just come to the right place.
-This article collects some frequently-asked questions about RAW format in photography.
+Why do so many people prefer to shoot in RAW file format?
+Where is a RAW file used?
+If you are new to RAW, you come to the right place.
+This article collects some frequently-asked questions about the RAW format in photography.
 You can keep reading to get the complete answers.

-The RAW data format was released since the beginning of digital cameras.
-Though you can capture details in RAW format, there is no way to edit or store the RAW data.
-The first camera RAW format was launched by Adobe in 2004.
-Camera manufacturers had used the DNG RAW image format in new camera models, such as Pentax, Leica, Samsung, Ricoh and more in 2006.
-The DNG specification patent license was released in September 2009.
+The RAW data format comes with the beginning of digital cameras.
+You can capture details in RAW, but there is no way to edit or store the RAW data.
+Adobe released the first RAW format in 2004.
+Camera manufacturers had used the DNG RAW image format in new camera models, such as Pentax, Leica, Samsung, Ricoh, and more in 2006.
+The DNG specification patent license was in September 2009.
 Thus, you can convert and edit RAW files with paid and free alternatives.

 Different camera manufacturers save RAW files in different RAW filenames extensions.
 The available RAW file extensions include .3fr .ari .arw .srf .sr2 .bay .braw .cri .crw .cr2 .cr3 .cap .iiq .eip .dcs .dcr .drf .k25 .kdc .dng .erf .fff .gpr .mef .mdc .mos .mrw .nef .nrw .orf .pef .ptx .pxn .R3D .raf .raw .rw2 .raw .rwl .dng .rwz .srw .x3f.

-Today, most recent digital cameras have the ability to compress RAW files to JPEG photos spontaneously.
-Generally speaking, JPEG files have some advantages, like smaller file size.
-But some photographers prefer to keep and deal with the camera RAW files, because there are more benefits to take photos as RAW files.
+Most recent digital cameras can compress RAW files to JPEG photos spontaneously.
+Generally speaking, JPEG files have some advantages, like smaller file sizes.
+But some photographers prefer to keep and deal with the camera RAW files because there are more benefits to taking photos as RAW files.